pauldambra/pauldambra.github.io/_posts/2012-01-12-setting-up-mvc3-website-using-built-in.md

 }
 ```

-*and* finally edit the view to add an editor field for the new propery.
+*and* finally edit the view to add an editor field for the new property.
 (I'll leave that as an exercise for the reader)

 Now we can go back to the Register page